-The Pedler Award is for contributions to any area of organic chemistry from a researcher under the age of 55.
+The Pedler Award is for contributions to any area of organic chemistry from an established career scientist.

 - Run annually

 - The winner receives £2000, a medal and a certificate

 - The winner will complete a UK lecture tour

 - The winner will be chosen by the Organic Division Awards Committee